Johnwstump/ProceduralCity/README.md

 S - Back
 D - Right

+T - Toggle Skyline View

-Completed as part of a course on computer graphics.
-This program is not optimized and may run slowly on machines with limited memory.
-In addition, the example will not run in the Chrome browser without special permissions.
+Initially completed as part of a course on computer graphics; moderate changes have been made to improve performance.
+The example may not run in the Chrome browser without special permissions.
-The firefox browser is recommended for viewing this project.